kaishx/paper_trader/README.md

 ---

 **The system monitors equity and positions in real time.
-Results can be viewed on our Telegram channel:**
+Results can be viewed on my Telegram channel:**

 [Telegram Channel (equity & positions updates every few minutes)](https://t.me/+12M82bTPLAtjMzZl)